navanodonavan/MSAAI501FinalProject_Group7/README.md

 Launch Jupyter notebook and open the G7_CNN_LSTM_HuBERT_MFCC_Augmented.ipynb file from this repository.
 The G7_CNN_LSTM_HuBERT_MFCC_Augmented.ipynb is the final version of the CNN-LSTM model including comparisons with the pre-trained HuBERT model from Meta.

-# Requires libraries to be installed including:
+# Required libraries to be installed including:

 **Import Libraries**
 import math